Mahrkeenerh/AutoBackUp/README.md

 repeat -> either true or false

-Every value needs to be wrapped between "" but repeat and keep_old
+Every value needs to be wrapped between "" but repeat and keep_copies

 Numbers should be without extra zeroes at the beginning: 0, 1 ...